Bad-Science/intro/docs/grading.md

 ### Proposal

 Each project must start with a proposal.
 This proposal will serve as your plan and contract, and should describe a set of well defined deliverables your team will implement over the course of the semester.
-There should be 4+ deliverables in the proposal and each should have a planned date of completion.
+The suggested number of deliverables is the number of group members times two and each deliverable should have a planned date of completion.
-Each team member should contribute to at least 2 deliverables, and multiple team members can of course collaborate on any given deliverable.
+Each team member should contribute to at least 3 deliverables, and multiple team members can of course collaborate on any given deliverable.
 These are minimum values and many groups may find larger numbers to be appropriate based on the size of the team and the scope of the project.